smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 - [MetaMask](https://metamask.io/)
 - [Fuji testnet AVAX tokens](/docs/link-token-contracts/#fuji-testnet)

 If you are new to developing smart contracts on Ethereum, see the [Getting Started](/docs/conceptual-overview/) guide to learn the basics.
-Avalanche is an EVM-compatible chain; hence the basic tutorials should be portable.
+Avalanche is an EVM-compatible chain, so the basic tutorials are portable.

 ### Subscription manager contract